Elizabeth1979/a11y-for-feds-intro/README.md

 ## How?

-### Semantic HTML
+### Semantic HTML & Keyboard

+Automatic tests

-1. aria-hidden (accessibility tree)
+1. aria-hidden
 2. lang attribute
 3. alt attribute
 4. label for input
-5. button label (accessibility tab)
-6. video error
+5. video error
-7. positive tabindex
+6. positive tabindex

-Lighthouse score is 100%? lets continue to Keyboard
+Lighthouse score is 100%!

-### Keyboard
+But we are not done yet...
+More checks to do both on dynamic content and keyboard interactions

+Click "Present a11y issues" button
+7. button label in the modal
+8. blockquote
+9. tabindex="0" on a non interactive element
-1. focus indicator
+10. focus indicator
-2. tabbing through interactive
-3. focus management (document.activeElement)
+11. focus management (document.activeElement)

 ## Learning Objectives